MatheusPavanini/aws-vpc-good-practices/README.md

 N/A 10.
 Use AWS SFTP
 If you ever need to transfer files/objects into a VPC, we'd recommend using AWS SFTP.
 When you do this, you utilize VPC endpoints, avoiding public IP addresses (and the internet) altogether.
 You also get to leverage AWS PrivateLink.

-X 11.
+❌ 11.
 Set Up VPC Peering
 VPC Peering allows you to route traffic between two AWS VPCs, via private IPs.

 Importantly, VPC Peering connections don't depend on physical hardware like a gateway or VPN connection.
 Instead, peering connections are created using utilize the VPC's existing infrastructure.
 This can be especially useful if you have applications that require private & secure connections across multiple VPCs or accounts, or even a supplier's infrastructure.